-A sample for the Queensland region is shown here:
+A screenshot for the NSW region is shown below.

 In addition, please note these two tips about these charts within deSide:

-The panel of prices shown on the top-right of the display are a set of peak price forecasts under a range of sensitivity scenarios whereby AEMO says, in effect “now what would the price be, instead, if the QLD demand were higher (or lower) than what we have assumed by 100MW?” (or 200MW, and so on).
+The table of prices shown on the right of the display are a set of peak price forecasts under a range of sensitivity scenarios whereby AEMO says, in effect “now what would the price be, instead, if the QLD demand were higher (or lower) than what we have assumed by 100MW?” (or 200MW, and so on).

-As shown in the image above, we’re using the QLD region tab as an example so the prices shown are all for the QLD region.
+As shown in the image above, we’re using the NSW region tab as an example so the prices shown are all for the NSW region.

 Conversely, when times arise when the supply/demand balance is tighter (hence where rebidding, or unit trips, or other events are more likely to lead to price spikes):

 - the colouring in the table makes this easy to see in relation to peak price; and